Day at the Capitol

 Meriwether’s has a very small cafe in the Capitol, downsized from it’s earlier service area before 2020.
 Meriwether’s also has a very nice-sized cafeteria on the 3rd floor of the Truist Center at 10th & Main streets.

 The Truist Cafeteria lunch venue has a wide food selection, two check-out lines, and a high seating capacity, unlike the grab-and-go Capitol cafe.

 There should also be another, but more crowded, cafeteria operating on the first floor of the new General Assembly Building.

 Note: there is no space inside the Capitol available for large groups of visitors to eat.
 The outside lawn of Capitol Square is available, but there is no place to store lunches here before eating them.

 People entering the Capitol with backpacks, bookbags, purses, etc., will spend extra time going through security since all those items will need to go through an Xray scanning machine.
 Having fewer personal effects when entering can save time!
 Learn more.

 House Chamber Presentations

 Experience “hands-on learning” at its best!
 Because the General Assembly adjourned in mid-March, homeschool students are invited to sit in a state representative’s chair on the floor of the Virginia House or Senate Chamber to learn how a bill becomes a law.
 Ticket times will be distributed at St. John’s Church during the morning session at 9 a.m.

-During the House and Senate chamber presentations, House or Senate staff will instruct homeschoolers on how a bill becomes a law.
+During the House chamber presentations, House staff will instruct homeschoolers on how a bill becomes a law.
 They will then guide homeschoolers in committee debates and the voting process.
 You will have an opportunity to discuss a mock homeschool bill then take a final vote.
 Students will press the same voting buttons on each desk that legislators use to pass or defeat bills.
-Parents are welcome to join in or help their student participate in this hands-on process in the House or Senate chambers.
+Parents are welcome to join in or help their students participate in this hands-on process in the House chamber.